I’m reading this fascinating book about the human brain and how we can evolve through concentrated intention and awareness.

 What does this mean?
 Well, if you are trying to claw past feelings of low self-worth brought on by past trauma, or you’re determined to think positively and fight the cloud of pessimism that always seems to envelope you, your brain may actually work against you.
 Why?
 Because you’re denying it the rush of chemicals it’s gotten used to.
 So, craving a hit, it hammers your mind with defeatist thoughts (you’ll never be good enough, so why try? or, someone else would have handled that better) which encourage you to “give in,” and feel the very thing (emotion/chemical mix) you’re trying to avoid.

-Anyway, this is an oversimplification so I recommend reading the book, but it got me thinking about WHY change is so hard for us, and therefore our characters as well.
+Anyway, this is an oversimplification, so I recommend reading the book, but it got me thinking about WHY change is so hard for us (and characters).

 Because of this, characters facing change may experience the 5 Stages of Grief: